-For $p\in M$, the tangential sliding vector field will be constructed by means of the intersection of the cone $C_p$ with the tangent space of $M$ at $p$, $T_p M.$ Accordingly, the next result provides necessary and sufficient conditions in order that $C_p\cap T_{p}\neq\emptyset$.
+For $p \in M$, the tangential sliding vector field will be constructed by means of the intersection of the set $C_p$ with the tangent space of $M$ at $p$, $T_p M$.
+Accordingly, the next result provides necessary and sufficient conditions for $C_p \cap T_{p} M \neq \emptyset$.

 \begin{theorem} Consider $p \in M$.
 Thus, $C_p\cap T_{p} M \neq\emptyset$ if, and only if,

 Moreover, \begin{itemize} \item [$1.$] If $\|d\eta(p) Z_+(p)\| \| d\eta(p) Z_-(p)\|\neq0$, then $C_p\cap T_{p} M =\{C(p,\la^*(p))\}$ with